 Part 4 — Other matters prescribed for the purposes of specified provisions of the Act

-31. Advice as to effect of proceedings and as to counselling and welfare facilities

-(1) The Chief Judge may give directions in relation to the preparation of documents of the kinds referred to in section 55.

-(2) If the Chief Judge has not given directions under subrule (1) then documents of the kinds referred to in section 55 are to be prepared in accordance with Family Law Rules Order 25 rule 3(1).

-32. Advice as to mediation facilities

-(1) The Chief Judge may give directions in relation to the preparation of documents of the kind referred to in section 61(2).

-(2) If the Chief Judge has not given directions under subrule (1) then documents of the kind referred to in section 61(2) are to be prepared in accordance with Family Law Rules Order 25A rule 21(1).
+[31, 32.
+Repealed in Gazette 14 Jul 2006 p.
+2566.]

 33. Registration of State child orders

 For the purposes of section 204, a State child order within the meaning of section 203 may be registered in a court having jurisdiction under the Act by filing a sealed copy of the order in the court’s registry.